Ycaro02/C_Chess/README.md

+![C](https://skillicons.dev/icons?i=c)
+![Java](https://skillicons.dev/icons?i=java)
+![GitHub](https://skillicons.dev/icons?i=github)

 # C_Chess: Chess Engine

 C_Chess is a chess engine written in C, utilizing SDL2 for graphics and bitboards for board representation to optimize move calculations.
 The project is designed to be cross-platform, initially supporting Unix-like systems, and later extended to Windows and Android.
 A WebAssembly version using Emscripten is currently in development.
 The latest releases for Windows and Android are available on the repository.

-## Skills

-![C](https://skillicons.dev/icons?i=c)
-![Java](https://skillicons.dev/icons?i=java)
-![GitHub](https://skillicons.dev/icons?i=github)

 ## Technical Choices